diogomassis/url-shortener/README.md

 - **Collision Resistance**: The retry mechanism with a changing salt makes it highly unlikely that two different URLs will produce the same short code.
 - **Security**: Using `hashids` with a secret salt makes it difficult for others to guess the sequence of short codes.

+## Known Issues, Trade-offs, and Future Improvements

+### Problems and Restrictions

+- **In-Memory Fallback is Not Persistent**: The current fallback repository (`memoryRepository`) is not suitable for production.
+If all pods restart, all URL data will be lost unless it was successfully cached in Redis.
+This should be replaced with a persistent database like PostgreSQL or a distributed key-value store.
+- **Single Point of Failure (Redis)**: Although the application has a fallback, if Redis is the primary data source and it fails, new URLs can't be reliably shortened across multiple replicas, as each pod would have its own in-memory state.
+- **Stateless `hashids` Salt**: The salt for `hashids` is hardcoded.
+A more secure approach would be to manage this as a secret within Kubernetes.

+### Trade-offs

+- **Performance vs. Consistency (Cache)**: The cache is updated asynchronously ("best effort") to avoid blocking API responses.
+This means there's a brief moment where the cache might be stale after a write operation.
+This trade-off prioritizes write performance over immediate consistency.
+- **Simplicity vs. Robustness (Repository)**: The repository interfaces are simple (`Get`, `Save`).
+They don't account for more complex scenarios like transactions or batch operations, which would be necessary for a more advanced system.

+### Rejected Decisions

+- **Using a Database as the First Choice**: We initially considered using a full-fledged SQL database like PostgreSQL.
+This was rejected for the initial version to favor simplicity and speed, using Redis and in-memory storage to get a working prototype faster.
+- **Fully Random Short Codes**: Generating a completely random string for the short code was rejected because it doesn't guarantee that the same original URL will map to the same short URL.
+The deterministic hashing approach was chosen to provide this consistency.

+### Known Failures

+- **Hash Collision Exhaustion**: In the extremely rare event that a URL generates 10 short codes that all happen to be in use (collisions), the `Shorten` function will fail and return an error.
+The probability is astronomically low but not zero.
+- **Data Race in In-Memory Repository**: The `memoryRepository` uses a `sync.RWMutex` for concurrency control.
+While generally safe, it's not as battle-tested as a proper database's transaction and isolation levels.
+Heavy concurrent writes could potentially reveal edge cases.

 ## Project Structure

 ```folder